lwtnn/lwtnn/README.md

    C++11 and [Eigen][eg].
 The JSON parser to read in NNs also requires boost [PropertyTree][pt].
- - **Flat structure:** Each layer in the NN inherits from the `ILayer` abstract base class, the NN itself is just a stack of `ILayer` derived classes.
+ - **Flat structure:** Each layer in the NN inherits from the `ILayer` or `IRecurrentLayer` abstract base class, the NN itself is just a stack of derived classes.
  - **Easy to extend:** Should cover 95% of deep network architectures we would realistically consider.
  - **Hard to break:** The NN constructor checks the serialized NN for